Species Introduction

 Acclimation Process

-Acclimating your new Lemon Tetras to their aquarium is a crucial step in ensuring their health and well-being.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes, allowing the water temperature to equalize.
-After this period, gradually introduce small amounts of aquarium water into the bag every 5 minutes.
-This process should continue for about an hour, allowing the fish to adjust to the water parameters of their new home.
-Once acclimated, gently release the Tetras into the tank using a net to avoid adding any transport water that may contain harmful substances.
-Monitoring their behavior closely during the first few hours in their new environment is essential, as it allows you to ensure they are adjusting well and not exhibiting signs of stress.
+Acclimating Lemon Tetras to a new aquarium is a critical step that should be approached with care to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, allowing the fish to adjust to the new water chemistry.
+This process should take about an hour.
+Once the fish have acclimated, gently release them into the aquarium using a net to avoid adding any transport water that may contain harmful substances.
+Proper acclimation is essential for the health and well-being of your Lemon Tetras, as it helps them adjust to their new environment and reduces the risk of shock.

 Long-term Care